Evaluating Multimodal Large Language Models with Daily Composite Tasks in Home Environments: Experiments

-In the spatial intelligence domain, Doubao-Vision-Pro-32k \cite{volcengine2025doubao} achieved the highest score in building blocks (12.50), while OpenAI o3 led in both jigsaw puzzle (17.38) and understanding buttons (8.33).
+In the spatial intelligence domain, Doubao-1.5-vision-pro \cite{volcengine2025doubao} achieved the highest score in building blocks (12.50) and understanding buttons (5.00), while Grok 3 led in jigsaw puzzle (8.00).
 These findings indicate that spatial reasoning and manipulation remain particularly challenging for most MLLM embodied agents.

-In the domain of social activity, different models excelled in different tasks: GPT-5 in setting tables (28.68), Gemini-Flash-2.5 in tidying up rooms (23.22), and Gemini-Pro-2.5 in preparing baggage (12.38).
+In the domain of social activity, different models excelled in different tasks: GPT-5 in setting tables (28.68), Gemini-2.5-Flash in tidying up rooms (23.22), and Gemini-2.5-Pro in preparing baggage (12.38).
 However, despite leading their respective tasks, these scores remain limited.
 These results indicate that even the most advanced MLLMs struggle with complex and goal-directed social understanding, and no current model demonstrates robust competence in this domain.